-The known insecurity of the area of implantation does not constitute an unforeseeable or inevitable circumstance.
+The known insecurity of the area of establishment does not constitute an unforeseeable or inevitable circumstance.

-In a judgment of October 26, 2021, the Montpellier Court of Appeal sheds light on the circumstances allowing – or not – a franchisee to terminate the franchise contract on the basis of a case of force majeure.
+In a ruling dated October 26, 2021, the Court of Appeal of Montpellier sheds light on the circumstances which allow – or do not allow – a franchisee to terminate the franchise contract on the basis of a case of force majeure.

-In this case, two months after his initial contract had been renewed for a period of 7 years, a franchisee had unilaterally terminated, without respecting the contractual notice, the contract binding him to his franchisor.
+In this case, two months after his initial contract was renewed for a period of 7 years, a franchisee unilaterally terminated the contract binding him to his franchisor without respecting the contractual notice period.

-Invoking the numerous thefts of which he had been the victim, as well as a continual fall in turnover, the franchisee had put an end to the operation of the point of sale considering that these circumstances constituted a case of force majeure making it impossible to serene operation of the point of sale.
+Citing the numerous thefts he had suffered, as well as a continuous decline in turnover, the franchisee had ended the operation of the point of sale, considering that these circumstances constituted a case of force majeure making it impossible to operate the point of sale smoothly.

-Sentenced at first instance for wrongful termination of the contract, the franchisee had appealed the decision of the Commercial Court of Perpignan, recalling having filed a complaint six times for thefts perpetrated in his store, insecurity which constituted a case of force majeure as well as than a "foreign cause" which would have released him from the obligation to respect the contractual notice.
+Convicted in the first instance for wrongful termination of the contract, the franchisee appealed the decision of the Commercial Court of Perpignan, recalling that he had filed six complaints for thefts perpetrated in his store, insecurity which constituted a case of force majeure as well as an "external cause" which would have released him from the obligation to respect the contractual notice period.

-The franchisor was also accused of disinterest and a lack of assistance with regard to the franchisee, the brand having, according to the franchisee, "refused any adaptation of the concept to its particular situation" (like the possibility of offering payment facilities to its customers.)
+The franchisor was also accused of disinterest and a lack of assistance towards the franchisee, the brand having, according to the franchisee, "refused any adaptation of the concept to his particular situation" (such as the possibility of offering payment facilities to his customers)

-However, this argument was not accepted by the Montpellier Court of Appeal, which dismissed all of the franchisee's claims.
+However, this argument was not accepted by the Court of Appeal of Montpellier, which dismissed all of the franchisee's claims.

-According to the judges, “the operating context of the store, admittedly difficult”, did not characterize a case of force majeure” because in 2012, when the contract was renewed, it was “neither unpredictable nor impossible to avoid”.
+According to the judges, "the operating context of the store, admittedly difficult", did not constitute a case of force majeure because in 2012, at the time of the renewal of the contract, it was "neither unforeseeable nor impossible to avoid".

-The magistrates noted in particular that the franchisee, who had chosen this place to establish himself, had remained there despite the numerous press articles published since 2009 and even after the area was classified as a priority security zone in 2013, then in a priority district in 2015.”
+The magistrates noted in particular that the franchisee, who had chosen this location to establish himself there, had remained there despite the numerous press articles published since 2009 and even after the area was classified as a priority security zone in 2013, then as a priority neighborhood in 2015

-Considering, moreover, that the franchisee did not provide proof of the franchisor's lack of interest and of the violation by the latter of its obligation of permanent assistance, the Court of Appeal upheld the decision of first instance by ordering the franchisee to pay more €10,000 in royalties, and a termination indemnity in compensation for the damage suffered by the franchisor corresponding to 12 months of royalties, in accordance with the stipulations of the franchise contract.
+Considering further that the franchisee did not provide proof of the franchisor's disinterest and of the latter's violation of its obligation of permanent assistance, the Court of Appeal upheld the first instance decision by ordering the franchisee to pay more than €10,000 in royalties, and a termination indemnity in compensation for the loss suffered by the franchisor corresponding to 12 months of royalties, in accordance with the stipulations of the franchise agreement.

 Laurence Kouassi